r-h-aria/r-h-aria/README.md

-# Welcome to my Github Profile!
+# 👋 Welcome to my Github Profile!

+## 🎓 A little about me.
-My name is Rehaan and I am a new student at Everett Community College, majoring in Information Technology!
+My name is Rehaan and I am a new student at Everett Community College.
+I am currently studying Information Technology.

 <!--
 **r-h-aria/r-h-aria** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.